-Winter officially began December 21, but it looks like cold winter weather is arriving later than normal in the southern region.
+Winter officially began on December 21, but it looks like cold winter weather is arriving later than normal in the southern region.
 It’s not too late to take care of winter maintenance for your fence.
-Along with winter weather brings the need for outdoor winter maintenance for your fence and around your home such as checking for freezing pipes, draining outdoor faucets, and checking your fence for any possible problems that ice and snow may bring.
+Winter weather brings the need for outdoor winter maintenance for your fence and around your home such as checking for freezing pipes, draining outdoor faucets, and checking your fence for any possible problems that ice and snow may bring.

-First check around your fence for any possible bushes, plants, or trees that may fall onto your fence due to heavy snow or ice.
-You can easily cut back the vegetation to maintain a strong solid fence and to avoid your fence breaking from the stress of falling branches.
+First, check around your fence for any possible bushes, plants, or trees that may fall onto your fence due to heavy snow or ice.
+You can easily cut back the vegetation to maintain a strong solid fence and avoid your fence breaking from the stress of falling branches.

 LOOKING FOR A FREE ESTIMATE